Artyom17/layers/layers-core.md

 ## Why layer image source
 Layers require image source that is used for the rendering.
 In order to achieve maximum performance and to avoid extra texture copies, the image sources might be implemented as direct compositor swapchains under-the-hood.
 See [here](details.md) for more details.

-## Why XRWebGLLayer has to be changed?
+## Why XRWebGLLayer has to go away?
-Once image source concept is introduced, shouldn't we modify XRWebGLLayer to use it instead of explicit reference to framebuffer or texture array (for the XRWebGLArrayLayer)?
-By doing this, we could avoid introducing an extra XRWebGLArrayLayer type for multiview support in this case.
-Alternatively, we can introduce a new layer type.
+`XRWebGLLayer` doesn't fit into the new concept and it can use a framebuffer only.
+Therefore it will be replaced by the new `XRProjectionLayer`.

 ## Layer image source
 Layers require image source that is used for the rendering.
 In order to achieve maximum performance and to avoid extra texture copies, the image sources might be implemented as direct compositor swapchains under-the-hood.
 The proposed image sources are as follows:
-* `XRLayerImageSource` and `XRLayerImageSourceInit` - the base types;
+* `XRImageSource` and `XRImageSourceInit` - the base types;
-* `XRLayerTextureImage` - the WebGLTexure is exposed, so the content can be copied or rendered into it.
-This image source can be created using `XRLayerTextureImageInit` object.
+* `XRTextureImage` - the WebGLTexure is exposed, so the content can be copied or rendered into it.
+This image source can be created using `XRTextureImageInit` object.
 For `XRCubeLayer` the `cube` flag should be set to `true` at the creation time of the image source.
-* `XRLayerTextureArrayImage` - the WebGLTexture, that represents texture array is exposed, so the content can be copied or rendered into layers of it.
+* `XRTextureArrayImage` - the WebGLTexture, that represents texture array is exposed, so the content can be copied or rendered into layers of it.
 Layer 0 represents the left eye image, 1 - the right eye image.
-The `XRLayerTextureArrayImageInit` object is used for creation of this image source.
+The `XRTextureArrayImageInit` object is used for creation of this image source.
-* `XRLayerFramebufferImage` - the opaque WebGLFramebuffer is exposed, see 'Anti-aliasing' below.
-The `XRLayerFramebufferImageInit` is used for creation of this image source.
+* `XRFramebufferImage` - the opaque WebGLFramebuffer is exposed, see 'Anti-aliasing' below.
+The `XRFramebufferImageInit` is used for creation of this image source.

-Each image source could be referenced many times from different layers.
-The `XRLayerSubImage` can be used to specify which area of the image source should be used by the layer.
+Each image source could be referenced only once from one layer.
+The `XRLayerSubImage` can be used to specify which area of the image source should be used by the layer (this is for stereo layers).

 > **TODO** Verify necessity of all of these image sources, or do we need more?